MamunAbdullah17/Student-Management-System/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details. (https://github.com/MamunAbdullah17/Student-Management-System/blob/main/LICENSE)
+See the LICENSE file for details. or Visit (https://github.com/MamunAbdullah17/Student-Management-System/blob/main/LICENSE)

 # Contact
 For any inquiries, please contact us at [[aam.work0@gmail.com]](mailto:[aam.work0@gmail.com]).